alexli-77/journals/Containing-Malicious-Package-Updates-in-npm-with-a-Lightweight-Permission-System.md

 ### Contribution

-(1) we design a lightweight permission system that protects Node.js applications against malicious package updates for a significant number of packages, (2) we discuss design trade-offs to highlight how the chosen partial but low-cost solution fits into a larger security strategy, (3) we evaluate the solution on a large number of packages and applications, (4) we make both the implementation and evaluation benchmarks available (https://github.com/gabrielcsf/malicious-updates-icse2021).
+1. we design a lightweight permission system that protects Node.js applications against malicious package updates for a significant number of packages.

-### Motivation
+2.  we discuss design trade-offs to highlight how the chosen partial but low-cost solution fits into a larger security strategy.

-### Methodology
+3.  we evaluate the solution on a large number of packages and applications.

-### Implementation
+4. we make both the implementation and evaluation benchmarks available (https://github.com/gabrielcsf/malicious-updates-icse2021).

 ### Conclusion